Quickstart Tutorial

 Central routes

-file.
-Specifically, we'll make sure that central routes are registered on central domains only.
+We'll make a small change to your existing route files.
+Specifically, we'll make sure that central routes are registered on central domains only:

 }